chef-boneyard/chef-rfc/platform-support-policy.md

 ### Not Supported

 "Not supported" means there may be code in-tree, but we don't build for and test on those platforms.
-At our discrection, we may take patches that don't break any tier 1 or tier 2 platforms, but we have no way of testing these.
+At our discretion, we may take patches that don't break any tier 1 or tier 2 platforms, but we have no way of testing these.

 * Solaris 8
 * AIX 5.1L